princek0/CustomArrayList/README.md

 # CustomArrayList
-An array list made in C# with OOP.
+An array list implementation made in C# with OOP.

 This is just meant to be a little project as I slowly learn C#.